The Curse of Conditions: Analyzing and Improving Optimal Transport for Conditional Flow-Based Generation: Related Works

 \section{Related Works}

-\paragraph{Flow Matching.} Recently, flow matching~\cite{lipman2022flow,albergo2023building,albergo2023stochastic} has become a popular choice for generative modeling, in part due to its simple training objective and ability to generate high-quality samples.
+\paragraph{Flow Matching.} Recently, flow matching~\cite{lipman2022flow,albergo2023building,albergo2023stochastic} has become a popular choice for generative modeling, in part due to its simple training objective and its ability to generate high-quality samples.
 However, at test time, flow-based methods typically require many computationally expensive forward passes through a deep net to numerically integrate the flow.
 This is because the underlying flow is usually curved and therefore cannot be approximated well with a few integration steps.

 \paragraph{Optimal Transport Coupling.} To straighten the flow, in the context of unconditional generation, \citet{tong2023improving} and \citet{pooladian2023multisample} concurrently proposed minibatch optimal transport (OT).
-While OT has proven effective in the unconditional setting, we show in \Cref{sec:ot-ignores-conditions} that it skews the prior distribution and fails in the conditional setting if used naively.
+While OT has proven effective in the unconditional setting, we show in \Cref{sec:ot-ignores-conditions} that it skews the prior distribution and fails in the conditional setting if used na\"ively.
 Our method, \ourmethod{}, specifically addresses this failure, aiming to extend the success of OT in unconditional generation to conditional generation.
 Note, OT has also been used in equivariant flow matching~\cite{song2023equivariant,klein2023equivariant}, which exploits domain-specific data symmetry (\eg, in molecules).
 In contrast, our method targets general data.
-Further, \citet{hui2025not} find mixing of OT and independent coupling improves shape completion, which is an orthogonal contribution to this paper.
+Further, \citet{hui2025not} find that mixing of OT and independent coupling benefits shape completion, which is an orthogonal contribution to this paper.
+Concurrently, \citet{davtyan2025faster} improve data-noise coupling for unconditional generation, while leaving data coupling for conditional generation to future work.

 \paragraph{Straightening Flow Paths.} Other methods of straightening flow paths exist.
 Reflow~\cite{liu2022flow} achieves this by retraining a flow matching network multiple times, at the cost of additional training overhead.
 Variational flow matching~\cite{guo2025variational} reduces flow ambiguity with a latent variable and hierarchical flow matching~\cite{zhang2025towards} straightens flows by modeling higher-order flows.
 These approaches are orthogonal to our focus on prior-data coupling and, in principle, can be combined with our method.